 Full Imputation System

-Malta adopts the full imputation system, which means that shareholders of a Malta company, will be entitled to a tax credit equivalent to the tax paid by the company upon a distribution of profits.
-The purpose of the imputation system is to eliminate any economic double taxation that might arise on the distribution of dividends, meaning that company profits will not be subject to tax twice, first at the corporate level, then at the shareholder level.
+Malta adopts the full imputation system, which means that shareholders of a Malta company will be entitled to a tax credit equivalent to the tax paid by the company upon a distribution of profits.
+The purpose of the imputation system is to eliminate any economic double taxation that might arise on the distribution of dividends, meaning that company profits will not be subject to tax twice, first at the corporate level and then at the shareholder level.
 The highest rate of tax applicable to individual shareholders is equivalent to the corporate rate of tax (35%), meaning that no further tax will be due on the distribution of profits.